ddobrin/inner-loop-developer-workshop/README.md

-# Inner Loop Containerized App Dev with Spring Boot and Testcontainers on Google Cloud
+# Inner Loop App Dev with Spring Boot and Testcontainers on Google Cloud

-In previous labs you were introduced to different build types.
-Now, let's dive into the Inner Loop Application Development process of a Spring Boot application in Google Cloud.
+The workshop dives into the Inner Loop App Dev process of a Spring Boot Java application in Google Cloud.

 ## Key Points
 In this workshop you will learn how to: